-A Republic which draws together the towns and villages that make up the Greater Swellendam Area – Swellendam, Suurbraak, Barrydale, Buffeljachts, Stormsvlei, Malagas and Cape Infanta.
+The towns and villages that make up the Greater Swellendam Area are Swellendam, Suurbraak, Barrydale, Buffeljachts, Stormsvlei, Malagas and Cape Infanta – each has its own very special identity, but share a historical link with trade and trading in many forms.

 There is something for every taste.
 Our restaurants are owner managed.
 Food & service comes with pride and attention to detail – where possible, food is locally sourced and prepared with passion.read more »